 Where are you never alone?
 On your commute home.
 Train and subway stations are perfect food traps.
-All over the world these changed into big fast food markets.
+All over the world, these changed into big fast food markets.
 People either started to pick up breakfast in these markets or grazed food before having dinner at home.

 What happens is that our social life facilitates us to eat too much.
 There are various reasons why this can hardly be countered.
 There is not much fun in eating alone.
 Which would be best to avoid obesity.
 In contrast, loneliness contributes to obesity.

 At home, in the office, in train and subway stations, on the street, even when we’re in the car, we never seem to be alone.
-Most of us very much enjoy social life.
-In the presence of others we also seem to change our behavior.
+Most of us very much enjoy a social life.
+In the presence of others, we also seem to change our behavior.
 Not always for the better.

 How can we control our eating habits under social pressure?
 Many governments assume that public information campaigns can create awareness.
 This awareness is then supposed to support resistance against social pressures.
-Unfortunately this doesn’t work.
+Unfortunately, this doesn’t work.